 No. You can choose to work with any another therapist.
 Sean would like to be informed of the progress of the injury if you chose to seek help elsewhere.
 Faly Academy has very strict “return to play” protocols.

 Yes.
 This is new to Faly Academy.
 Everyone must register online for all programs.

-Your player will receive an invitation code if they have been asked to join this program.
+Your player will receive an email invite with a link to register if they have been asked to join this program.

 Yes and no. We are transitioning into our new training kit with the new logo.
 For the upcoming season, all players will be permitted to wear the old training kit.
 By the 2019/2020 season, players will be asked to purchase the new kit.